Benni-Math/personal_projects/README.md

 This is a repo for most of my personal projects.

+Currently, I am working on two Rust projects (in the `rust`) folder.
+Check the branches above.

 Here is an outline of the folder system (in alphabetical order)

 ## c-assembly